qzq92/CapstoneProj-G.A/README.md

 ## Future work
 1. Continuation of image labelling
+2. Retraining of models

+## Trained YOLOv4 model weights
+You may download the model weights that were saved during the process of training fromthe following link [trained_weights]()

 2. Retrain model with additional data while attempting to strike a balanced representation of image resolutions and vehicle types for modelling.
 ## Data Dictionary of annotation made using makesense.ai